$BKT$ transitions in classical and quantum long-range systems: Villain approximation

 so that, by replacing $\theta_{\rm top}$ with its expression in terms of the $m_i$, we recover the usual Coulomb gas interaction

 We thus recovered the main result of our analysis, namely, the fact that the system behaves as its SR counterpart even for $\sigma<2$, provided that $\sigma + \eta_{\rm sr} (J) >2$.

 If $\sigma + \eta_{\rm sr} (J) <2$, it is not possible to derive a simple charge-charge interaction, unless we expand the exponential.
 This expansion is actually not easily justified, since the topological configurations $\theta_{\rm top}$ are spatially extended.
-This suggests that the higher-order terms in $\theta_{\rm top}$ in the expansion will be relevant, so that we have to keep in the Hamiltonian higher-order interaction terms in the $m_k$ (e.g. proportional to $m_i m_j m_k m_p$), which cannot be obtained within the Villain approximation.
+This suggests that the higher-order terms in $\theta_{\rm top}$ in the expansion are relevant, so that we have to keep in the Hamiltonian higher-order interaction terms in the $m_k$ (e.g. proportional to $m_i m_j m_k m_p$), which cannot be obtained within the Villain approximation.

 Moreover, let us notice that $\sigma + \eta_{\rm sr} (J) <2$ is precisely the condition under which the LR term becomes relevant.
 In this regime, our field-theoretical analysis foresees a boundless growth for the coupling $g$, so that the integration on $\theta_0$ cannot be performed perturbatively as we did in Eq.\,\eqref{pert}.
-The fact that spin-waves and topological contributions does not decouple once again hints that the long-range phenomenology cannot be simply captured by a quadratic model in $\theta$, as the Villain model.
+The fact that spin-waves and topological contributions do not decouple is a further proof that the long-range phenomenology cannot be captured by a quadratic model in $\theta$, as the Villain model.